pennal/LinAlgNotes/README.md

         * Message: Issue found, plus the eventual correction(s)
         * Tag: Add a tag that best classifies the issue, or ignore
     3. Post the issue, it will be corrected ASAP.
-* If you want to fiy it yourself:
+* If you want to fix it yourself:
     1. First, check if someone has posted the same issue.
 If yes, mention it in your merge request (point 5.)
     2. Fork the repo.
 Help [here](https://help.github.com/articles/fork-a-repo)
     3. Make the changes, and commit them to your forked repo.
 Make sure to add detailed comments explaining what you changed!
     4. Pull changes from the original branch.
 If there are major conflicts when you request a merge, your changes will NOT be merged.
 Make sure you are always up to date with the original branch.
     5. Once you are done, request a Merge.
 Help [here](https://help.github.com/articles/using-pull-requests)

-I will not take into consideration emails containing corrections.
+I will not take into consideration emails or messages containing corrections.
 Please use the "Issues" tab so I can keep track of every change.

 <a name="Typeset"></a>